-On December 1, 2006, Landec sold its direct marketing and sales seed company FCD, which included the Fielder's Choice Direct [®] and Heartland Hybrid [®] brands, to American Seeds, Inc. (ASI), a wholly owned subsidiary of Monsanto Company.
+On December 1, 2006, Landec sold its direct marketing and sales seed company FCD, which included the Fielder's Choice Direct[®] and Heartland Hybrid[®] brands, to American Seeds, Inc., a wholly owned subsidiary of Monsanto Company.
 The acquisition price for FCD was \$50 million in cash paid at the close.
-In addition, the Company could have earned up to an additional \$5 million based on FCD results for the twelve months ended May 31, 2007.
-None of the earn-out was earned.
 During the fiscal year 2007, Landec recorded income from the sale, net of direct expenses and bonuses, of \$22.7 million.
 The income that was recorded is equal to the difference between the fair value of FCD of \$40 million and its net book value, less direct selling expenses and bonuses.
-In accordance with generally accepted accounting principles, the portion of the \$50 million of proceeds in excess of the fair value of FCD, or \$10 million, will be allocated to the technology license agreement described below and will be recognized as revenue ratably over the five year term of the technology license agreement or \$2 million per year beginning December 1, 2006.
-The fair value was determined by management with the assistance of an independent appraiser.
+In accordance with generally accepted accounting principles, the portion of the \$50 million of proceeds in excess of the fair value of FCD, or \$10 million, will be allocated to the technology license agreement described below and will be recognized as revenue ratably over the five year term of the license agreement or \$2 million per year beginning December 1, 2006.
+The fair value was determined by management.